vlang/v/doc/docs.md

       ...
   }
   ```
-  Several variables may be specified with as `lock x, y, z { ... }`.
+  Several variables may be specified: `lock x, y, z { ... }`.
   They are unlocked in the opposite order.
-- `d` can be passed to coroutines accessed *concurrently*,
+- `d` can be passed to coroutines and accessed *concurrently*,
   too.<sup>3</sup> No lock is needed in this case, however
-  `atomic` variables can only be integers or pointers and access is
+  `atomic` variables can only be 32/64 bit integers (or pointers)
-  limited to a small set of predefined idioms.
+  and access is limited to a small set of predefined idioms that have
+  native hardware support.

 To help making the correct decision the following table summarizes the
-different options:
+different capabilities:

 |                           | *default* | `mut` | `shared` | `atomic` |
 | :---                      |   :---:   | :---: |  :---:   |  :---:   |